McNull/qai/README.md

 ```

 ## Providers
 Currently supports `ollama` and `github` providers.
 The behavior of the providers can be configured in the config file.

+The `github` provider requires a GitHub auth token.
+You can create a new token using the `-github-login` flag, which will open a browser window for you to log in and create a new token.

 ## Config
 Default configuration file is `~/.config/qai/config.json`.